Disclosure:

 Cons of VPS Hosting

-• Cost – VPS is more costlier than shared hosting.
+• Cost – VPS is more costly than shared hosting.
 This can be challenging for small businesses with low budgets.

 • Required Technical Knowledge – Managing a VPS server requires technical expertise, as you’re responsible for server maintenance, security, and ensuring it runs smoothly.
-This might not be a good option if you’re a beginner or non-technical person.
+This might not be a good option if you’re a beginner or non-technical.

 Key Differences Between Shared and VPS Hosting

-Choosing between Shared and VPS Hosting requires a few factors or considerations.
+Choosing between Shared and VPS Hosting involves several factors.

 Hosting performance, security, features, and server-level control are the major differences.

-VPS server gives you more power to manage and configure your hosting server, allowing you to adjust essential server resources and settings to your website requirements.
+A VPS server gives you greater control over your hosting server, enabling you to adjust essential server resources and settings to your website’s requirements.

 Your server is pre-configured in a Shared hosting environment, and you cannot adjust its settings.